 At night, in the bivouac, a few twigs pulled from the stumpy bushes will light the fire to make the water sing in the tea kettle.
 The young man helps with the work, fatigue has not yet set in, he grinds millet to make cakes known as dokhns.
 He is happy, this expedition is essential for the survival of the group.

-On the second day, the dunes rise up before them, crossing them is not always easy.
-The young man dreams of the ancient epic journeys, the risks they ran.
+On the second day, the dunes rise up before them; crossing is not always easy.
+The young man dreams of the ancient epic journeys and the risks they ran.
 A strange atmosphere settles over the group, an ochre-colored cloud appears on the horizon.
 In a few hours the sirocco will be blowing.
 The hot wind from the east that scorches everything in its path will not spare them.
-They must readjust their scarves, wrap themselves in their djellabas and hold tightly to the reins that link them to the camel.
+They must readjust their scarves, wrap themselves in their djellabas and, perched atop their camels, they must hold tightly to the reins.

 After walking for a few hours, they arrive at last at the place they have chosen for the night.
-They tether the animals so they don’t run away in fright at the storm, grind the millet and make the cakes, light the fire...
+They tether the animals so they don’t run away in fear of the storm.
+Then they grind the millet and make the cakes, light the fire...
 The men are fully occupied with the tasks at hand.